 The insurance company Slavia insures foreigners in case of necessary and urgent health care in the Czech Republic.
-This health insurance is recognized in all main hospitals in Czech Republic and also meets the conditions for visa, based on the Act No. 326/1999 Coll. on the residence of foreigners in the Czech Republic.
+This health insurance in the Czech Republic is recognized in all main hospitals and also meets the conditions for visa, based on the Act No. 326/1999 Coll. on the residence of foreigners in the Czech Republic.

 Why do you need a Slavia health insurance?

 - only this company offers insurance for your business and leisure trips with economic prices.

 - its health insurance coverage for foreigners is recognized by the Foreigners’ Police of the Czech Republic and meets the requirements of Act No. 326/1999 Coll.